wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-flow.md

-In this part of the scenario, we will set up the chatbot to interact with the Dataverse for Teams tables we created in a prior lab in this learning path so that the user can submit a request for swag using the chatbot.
-To do this we will be using the embedded flow experience inside the Power Virtual Agents app in Teams.
+In this part of the scenario, we'll set up the chatbot to interact with the Dataverse for Teams tables we created in a prior lab in this learning path so that the user can submit a request for swag using the chatbot.
+To do this, we'll be using the embedded flow experience inside the Power Virtual Agents app in Teams.

 ## Task 1: Get the schema name for your Dataverse for Teams table

-1. When you created your Dataverse for Teams tables and columns, each component is given a technical or schema name behind the scenes.
-We will need to find that in order to use it in our flow.
+1. When you created your Dataverse for Teams tables and columns, each component is given a technical or schema name behind the scenes. we'll need to find that in order to use it in our flow.
 Navigate back to Power Apps using the icon on the Teams left hand navigation bar.
 Select the **Build** tab, and select the Team you have been working in.
 Then select the **Asset table** in the list of items created.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting Build tab and asset table.](../media/build.png)](../media/build.png#lightbox)